 The WHO even expanded on these instructions with a more detailed look at rubbing the sanitizer in, with steps that involve interlacing the fingers, rubbing the back of your fingers into the opposite palm and other specific instructions.
 They’re a little hard to visualize, but you can check out their diagram for a better understanding.

 No one’s going to see a hand sanitizer station stuffed in the back of your building.
 Make sure you put commercial hand sanitizer stations front and center, where your customers will see them as they enter and exit your establishment.
 If you’re also offering cart wipes, it’s probably a good idea to pair up the two stations.

 Remember the importance of the proper application.
 If your layout allows for it, you can improve the effectiveness of the station by putting signs up that inform people how to use hand sanitizer appropriately.
 Alternatively, you could also give it a label with bright colors, so people are attracted to it and don’t pass by.

 With our hand sanitizer stations, you can customize the poster behind the container with whatever signage you like, whether that’s your logo, an informative diagram or something else.
 Custom hand sanitizer signage will encourage more customers to use the station and recognize your brand’s effort towards creating a clean and safe space.

 Hand Sanitizer Stations From SpeedPro

-In our efforts to help businesses combat the effects of COVID-19, we now offer commercial hand sanitizer stations.
+At SpeedPro, we offer commercial hand sanitizer stations to help businesses protect their customers and employees from germs.
 They are durable and responsive, so customers can quickly and easily get the right amount of hand sanitizer as they enter your facility.
 Plus, they have a built-in space for signage, where you can draw attention to it or instruct people on proper usage.

-Our commercial hand sanitizer stations can help businesses of all types do their part to prevent the spread of the virus.
+Our commercial hand sanitizer stations can help businesses of all types do their part to prevent the spread of bacteria and viruses.
 To learn more about implementing them in your building, find your local studio today.